gill345/Cypress/README.md

 <h1>Project Cypress</h1>
 Link to site: <a href="https://cypress.great-site.net/">Cypress</a>

 Cypress is a community-driven platform for reporting and tracking public issues on a Toronto map.
 Users can create alerts for problems like potholes or broken streetlights, while city workers can update and resolve them in real time.

 ## Features
 - User Authentication: Register, log in, and change passwords securely.
 Passwords and Security Question Answers are hashed for secure storage.
 A Captcha prevents bots from signing up.
-- Report a Problem To Admins: Users can click on a place on the map, choose the problem type, and add a description.
+- Report a Problem To Admins: Users can click on a place on the map, choose the problem type, set urgency level and add a description.
+Optional contact information for notifications.
 - Admin Report Verification: Admins can review, update status, and delete reports from a unique dashboard.
+Ability to mark emergency services or city services as contacted.
 - Filter out Duplicate Reports: System analyzes distance and report types to determine duplicate reports.
 Admins are able to remove duplicate reports and accept a single report with the click of a button.
 - View Reports: Users can view all in progress and recently resolved reports on an interactive map.
-Furthermore, users are able to filter out reports by type, status, urgency, or by time.
+Advanced filtering system with filters by type, status, urgency, time and notification.
 Filters set are saved up to a month using a cookie.
 - Subscribe to Reports: Users can subscribe to reports on the map or upon submission and receive emails on updates to problem status.
 - Responsive Design: Works on various devices, ie. Phone, Laptop, Desktop, etc.